-According to students, teachers, and staff employed at sites, the following obstacles are preventing a better use of sites: - lack of skilled and well-trained staff - inadequate funding of sites and lack of funding of visits to sites (teachers pointed out the difficulty of financing visits to memorial sites and museums) - lack of seminar rooms and space for educational activities - lack of time for the education activities on the site - poorly prepared groups - inadequate teaching materials related to the Holocaust, HRE and visits to Holocaust sites - that students' participation in activities is not voluntary - lack of cooperation between teachers on education about the Holocaust - too little interaction and not enough independent activity of students at sites - lack of connection of educational activities at sites to the present 'Teachers are not prepared for dealing with that topic, they are afraid of this topic, trying to avoid Holocaust topics' (Teacher focus group, Cracow) Which pedagogical approaches fit best?
+According to students, teachers and staff employed at sites, the following obstacles are preventing a better use of sites:

+- lack of skilled and well-trained staff; - inadequate funding of sites and lack of funding of visits to sites (teachers pointed out the difficulty of financing visits to memorial sites and museums); - lack of seminar rooms and space for educational activities; - lack of time for education activities on the site; - poorly prepared visitor groups; - inadequate teaching materials related to the Holocaust, HRE and visits to Holocaust sites; - obligation of students to participate in activities; - lack of cooperation between teachers on education about the Holocaust; - too little interaction and insufficient independent activity of students at sites; - lack of linking educational activities at sites to the present.

+'Teachers are not prepared for dealing with that topic, they are afraid of this topic, trying to avoid Holocaust topics.'
+(Teacher, focus group, Krakow)

+Which pedagogical approaches fit best?

-Most teachers stated that they were against a "top-down" teaching approach.
+Most teachers stated that they were against a 'top-down' teaching approach.
 In their view, and also in the students' view, students should participate voluntarily in visits to sites.
 Students should form their own opinions through active, exploratory, research-based and project-oriented learning.
 Teachers and students emphasise the importance of work with biographies of victims and perpetrators.
-Emotions are seen as important for learning processes, but there is the danger of emotional overload or emotional resistance.
-'The students get the most out of it themselves, which is much more powerful because they draw their own conclusions; all we do is show them the way' (Teacher focus group, Prague) How to ensure that a visit to a site has a lasting impact?
+Emotions are seen as important for learning processes; however, there is also a risk of emotional overload or emotional resistance.

+'The students get the most out of it themselves, which is much more powerful because they draw their own conclusions; all we do is show them the way.'
+(Teacher, focus group, Prague)

+How to ensure that a visit to a site has a lasting impact?

 A visit to a historical site can cause a strong impression on the side of the young visitors, but the few hours available at the site are usually not enough to translate this impression into processes of reflection.
 Students and teachers therefore affirm the importance of preparation and, even more, follow-up activities.
 Also, in terms of linking human rights education and Holocaust education, pre-visit preparation and post-visit evaluation could play an important role.

 'It is not productive to provoke an emotive response while visiting authentic sites; this can produce a negative side-effect.
-On the contrary, it should be the premise to activate an emotional intelligence, which is much more complex and deep' (Teacher focus group, Milan) How to ensure that education programmes meet the interests of the visitors?
+On the contrary, it should be the premise to activate an emotional intelligence, which is much more complex and deep.'
+(Teacher, focus group, Milan)

+How to ensure that education programmes meet the interests of the visitors?

-Overall, institutions tend to have too little knowledge of the interests of the young people that visit them.
-When asked the main reasons why people go to these sites, the museum and memorial site staff frequently confused the visitors' possible motivation with their own pedagogical objectives.
-A successful strategy would be to arrange discussions with teachers or school groups prior to the visit.
+Overall, institutions tend to lack knowledge in young people's interests who visit them.
+When asked for the main reasons why people go to these sites, the museum and memorial site staff frequently confused the visitors' possible motivation with their own pedagogical objectives.
+A successful way of remediating this problem would be to arrange discussions with teachers or school groups prior to the visit.

 What is the role of educators at sites?